philernst/philernst/README.md

 👨‍💻 My love for technology fuels my drive to constantly expand my skills.
 I began on a journey to delve into **React.js** and **Node.js** to honing my expertise in modern web development through my work with Cued-IN.
 I had the opportunity to [build](https://apps.apple.com/us/app/the-good-life-solution/id6466637917) a React Native app.

-🔨 I enjoy pushing myself to learn new things besides new technology too.
-My hobbies include **home improvement projects**, **playing in the dirt with my 3 boys**, and **tending my green bean "plantation"**.
 🔨 Beyond technology, I thrive on exploring diverse interests.
 When I'm not immersed in code, I enjoy engaging in **home improvement projects**, **playing in the dirt with my 3 boys**, and **tending my green bean "plantation."**

 📫 You can reach me on LinkedIn: [**https://linkedin.com/in/phil-ernst**](https://linkedin.com/in/phil-ernst)